Skip to main content

 .card {

-flex: 1 1 280px; /* grow, shrink, minimum width */
+flex: 1 1 280px; /* grow and shrink, but prefer at least 280px wide */

 }